Angela Simmons Gives Us Style Goals In All Black Dolce & Gabbana - NewsBreak

 Taking to the platform, the model modeled the all back look to perfection, showing off her killer curves and toned bod through the ensemble’s silhouette.
 She paired the black Dolce and Gabbana look with matching black pumps and wore her hair long and straight with a middle part to show off her natural beauty.

-The starlet accessorized the ensemble with minimal jewelry and wore matching eye shadow to set the entire look off and posed for an Instagram photo set where she modeled the look from all angles and definitely gave us fashion envy in the process.“Grateful for the woman I’m becoming it’s just different swipe to see these @dhairboutique inches ,” she captioned the sexy photo set for her 7.7 million Instagram followers.
-Check it out below.
-View this post on Instagram
+The starlet accessorized the ensemble with minimal jewelry and wore matching eye shadow to set the entire look off and posed for an Instagram photo set where she modeled the look from all angles and definitely gave us fashion envy in the process.

 What do you think about Angela’s look?